-An impairment on proved oil and natural gas properties of \$3.4 million was recorded for the year ended December 31, 2015.
-No impairment on proved oil and natural gas properties was recorded for the year ended December 31, 2014 and for the period from inception through December 31, 2013.
+Impairments on proved oil and natural gas properties of \$47.5 million and \$3.4 million were recorded for the years ended December 31, 2016 and 2015, respectively.
+No impairment on proved oil and natural gas properties was recorded for the year ended December 31, 2014.
 See "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Method of Accounting for Oil and Natural Gas Properties."
 If prices of oil, natural gas and natural gas liquids continue to decline, we may be required to further write down the value of our oil and natural gas properties, which could negatively affect our results of operations.